What is a Makerspace?

 How do I get started?

-• .svg files are preferred but the library accepts .jpg, .png, .ai, and .pdf.
+• .svg files are preferred but the library accepts .jpg, .png, and .pdf.

 • Alternatively, you may request that staff create a design for you.
 Depending on the complexity and design, staff reserve the right to refuse a request.